 The faculty representative advisory councils consult with the Dean.

-In addition to a representative advisory council, each faculty has programme committees.
+In addition to a representative advisory council, each faculty has degree programme committees.
 These are composed of 50% students and 50% staff members.
-Programme committees have an advisory role with regard to the degree programmes and the Teaching and Examination Regulations.
+Degree programme committees have an advisory role with regard to the degree programmes and the Teaching and Examination Regulations.